folio-labs/folio-order-import-tool/README.md

 3) Static values hard-coded in the program.

 ### Data from the incoming MARC records
 The tool provides three, slightly different sets of MARC mappings.
-All three share a basic set of mappings but then extend that with a few mappings of their own.
+All three share a basic set of mappings but then extend that with some mappings of their own.

-The desired mapping set to use is selected at startup by setting the parameter  `marcMapping` to either `chi` (default), `lambda` or `sigma`.
+The desired mapping is selected at startup by setting the parameter `marcMapping` to either `chi` (default), `lambda` or `sigma`.

 #### Core mapping table